facebookincubator/Glean/glean/website/docs/introduction.md

   language.
 Language-neutral abstractions can be built by <SrcFileLink file="glean/schema/source/codemarkup.angle">deriving facts using Angle</SrcFileLink>.

+* **<SrcFileLink file="glean/glass">Glass</SrcFileLink>**,
+  a language-agnostic symbol server.
+Glass is a server layer on top of Glean that exposes an API for performing common language-independent queries over Glean data, such as listing the symbols in a source file.
+Glass can be used as the basis for language tools; in fact Glass is used to power our Glean-based LSP server.

+* A **<SrcFileLink file="glean/lsp">generic LSP
+  server</SrcFileLink>**, built using Glean and Glass.
+This can be used to browse a large codebase in [VS Code](https://code.visualstudio.com/)[^3]: index the code using Glean, and connect VS Code to the LSP server to provide common code-navigation features such as go-to-definition, find-references, and symbol search.

 [^1]: while we could in principle store the full AST, for efficiency reasons we typically store only the parts we need for the clients we want to support.
 Usually that means things like the locations of